Scottish Information Commissioner: Background

 This legislation generates thousands of requests to Scotland's public authorities for information.
 Often these involve high profile, controversial or sensitive matters, which have to be resolved when appealed to the Commissioner.
 The Commissioner employs 21 staff in St Andrews, Fife, Scotland, to help him investigate and decide upon cases, provide information to the public on their rights, and assess whether Scottish public authorities are following good practice.

 FOISA came into full force on 1 January 2005, at the same time as the Scottish EIRs.
 In July 2010, the 1,000th decision was issued by the Scottish Information Commissioner.
 The Commissioner publishes information on the number of cases he has on hand on his website.
 The Commissioner issues guidance for public authorities on their obligations under FOISA, and publishes information on rights to information for the public.

-The Commissioner is appointed by The Queen on the nomination of the Scottish Parliament, and is an independent public official who makes legally enforceable decisions.
+The Commissioner is appointed by The King on the nomination of the Scottish Parliament, and is an independent public official who makes legally enforceable decisions.
 They can be enforced by the Court of Session and public authorities may be held in contempt of court if an authority fails to comply with a decision notice.